arcilli/investsuite-api-docs/docs/common_scenarios/account_initiation.md

 }
 ```

 **What is a portfolio to InvestSuite** - An investment portfolio in the classical sense of the term is a collection of financial assets grouped with the aim of earning a profit.
 These assets are referred to as holdings.
 Alongside holdings, portfolio objects in the InvestSuite platform contain general info, for instance to display to the customer, and configuration settings to manage the portfolio.
-An example of general info is a portfolio name e.g. My Retirement Portfolio, an example of configuration settings are the active boolean to indicate that trading is allowed for a portfolio and the risk profile the customer had set for the portfolio.
+An example of general info is a portfolio name e.g. My Retirement Portfolio, examples of configuration settings are the active boolean to indicate that trading is allowed for a portfolio and the risk profile the customer had set for the portfolio.

 Field | Description | Data type | Example | Required
 ----- | ----------- | --------- | ------- | --------